-This week we moved out of state so I really wanted to schedule in something really fun (and simple!) to do as a family to give my kids a break from the chaos of moving.
+This week we moved out of state so I really wanted to schedule in something really fun (and simple!) to do like this giant bubbles recipe as a family to give my kids a break from the chaos of moving.
 We all needed a night off!
 We received the new Teletubbies Bubbles DVD and decided to focus on some fun outdoor activities with DIY GIANT BUBBLES to go with the show! (recipe below!)

 The Teletubbies are celebrating “20 Years of Big Hugs” in 2017!

 After all the years my kids have enjoyed the Teletubbies I had no idea there were so many developmental benefits by joining in on the Teletubbies fun!
 My 2 1/2 year old daughter LOVES Teletubbies and really interacts with them when she watches an episode!
 It was fun to see her watch the new Teletubbies Bubbles DVD because she kept trying to pop the bubbles on the screen just like we did when we were outside playing!
 She chased and popped bubbles just like the Teletubbies and then did the Tubby Phone Dance!
 It was the perfect completion to an afternoon focused on bubble exploration and the DVD included 6 new episodes!
 (It officially releases on June 20!)

 Check out some of our fun below and make your own fun with this DIY Giant Bubbles recipe!